 The Stanley cemetery on Great Cranberry Island in Maine began in 1838 as the Thomas Stanley family burying ground and continues to serve islanders today.
 Of the seven graveyards on Great Cranberry Island, it was in the worst condition until a summer 2014 conservation project restored its dignity and beauty.
 A committee of descendants and concerned islanders working under the Great Cranberry Island Historical Society saw this project to fruition, preserving 101 burials.
 Use the "links" sections on this website to see how it was done and explore the cemetery's history.
 There are hundreds of photographs and a spreadsheet of data for the burials.
 (Contact us at firstname.lastname@example.org for additional information.)

 The Spurling Revolutionary War Cemetery on the bluff overlooking Spurling Cove and the Town dock began in 1785 when Benjamin Spurling, Sr. and his wife Fanny (Guptill) Spurling buried their infant daughter Easter (Ester, Esther).
 The last known burial was in 1848.
-There are 25 known burials in this cemetery, but only 11 headstones are visible even after a ground penetrating radar survey was conducted to search for buried headstones.
-Interestingly, two Revolutionary War veterans rest alongside a Loyalist on this hillside.
+There are 25 known burials in this cemetery, but only eight headstones six foot stones are visible even after a ground penetrating radar survey was conducted.
+Interestingly, two Revolutionary War veterans rest alongside a Loyalist* on this hillside.
 This small cemetery leaves us with several unanswered questions.
-Explore the project through our News blog, slide show, and research links.
+Explore the project through our News blog, slide show, and research links. (*Notice the brick in the image of the restored Spurling cemetery (below).
+This is where the Loyalist is believed to have been interred in an unmarked grave.)